Filter by Subcategory

 Stephanie Block is the co-owner of Sundrop Alpacas near Bement.
 She has been producing popular yarn from her own alpacas for more than nine years.
 Stephanie’s spinning style is self-taught, and she is continuously learning so that she can share that knowledge with others.

-Tatting 101
+(SOLD OUT) Tatting 101

 with Billie Theide